 Please note that upon non-participation, in spite of having registered and having received a confirmation of participation, the entry fee must be paid by the registered participant and this will be charged by Achensee Tourism Association.

 Registration for the 24-hour hike (max.
-100 participants) must be made in writing by 16th June 2013, or by e-mail (firstname.lastname@example.org) to TVB Achensee.
+100 participants) must be made in writing by 21st June 2015, or by e-mail (firstname.lastname@example.org) to Achensee Tourism Association.
 Please be aware that registrations require a full address, date of birth, along with a telephone number and e-mail address.
 For organisational reasons participation is not possible without registration.
-Upon transfer of your details in full and receipt of a written confirmation of participation from TVB Achensee, participation is binding.
+Upon transfer of your details in full and receipt of a written confirmation of participation from Achensee Tourism Association, participation is binding.

 Registrations which are received upon the maximum number of participants being attained, will be placed on a waiting list and notification of participation will be provided by 28th June 2015 at the latest.